arnaudelub/starwars_master/README.md

 #### Handling the Observables

-HttpClient get method is returning an observable, the be able to threat the response as an array of ships directly in shipComponent, i'm using the async pipe in shipsListComponent input.
-The async pipe will subscribe automatically to the Observable and return the latest value received.
+_HttpClient_ get method is returning an observable, the be able to threat the response as an array of ships directly in **shipComponent**, i'm using the [async pipe](https://angular.io/api/common/AsyncPipe) in **shipsListComponent** input.
+The _async pipe_ will subscribe automatically to the Observable and return the latest value received.
-This way, i can manipulate the ships array with having to subscribe.
+This way, i can manipulate the ships array (ships[]) without having to subscribe to it from the component.